Allatoona Quilters’ Guild

 6. Design an orderly and fair process for distribution of timely information to membership leading up to event, including, but not limited to sign-up sheet, and money collection.

-7. Maintain accurate accounting of all funds received.
-Funds collected and receipts for expenses should be turned over to Treasurer.
+7.* Maintain accurate accounting of all funds received.
+Funds collected and receipts for expenses should be turned over to Chairperson.
+Set Deadlines for receipts to be turned in to the Chairperson (with the exception of the Food committee).
+The Chairperson is responsible for getting these receipts to the treasurer.

 8. Conduct a feedback survey at the conclusion of the retreat, and report results to Executive Committee within 30 days.
 Complete a written summary of the survey, including lessons learned that may be useful in future events.